Adrita-Khan/Benchmarking_RadioDecays/README.md

 ---

+Here's a refined version of your text:

+---

 ## Background Theory

-**Radioactive decay** is a random process by which an unstable atomic nucleus loses energy by emitting radiation.
-A **decay chain** is a series of successive radioactive decays that certain isotopes go through until they reach a stable isotope.
+**Radioactive decay** is a stochastic process in which an unstable atomic nucleus loses energy through radiation emission.
+A **decay chain** refers to a sequence of successive radioactive decays that certain isotopes undergo until they stabilize.

 ### Key Concepts

-- **Decay Constant (λ)**: The probability per unit time that a nucleus will decay.
+- **Decay Constant (λ)**: The rate at which a radioactive nucleus decays, representing the probability per unit time of a single nucleus decaying.
-- **Half-Life (T₁/₂)**: The time required for half the nuclei in a sample to decay.
+- **Half-Life (T₁/₂)**: The time required for half of the nuclei in a sample to undergo decay, providing a measure of the isotope's stability.
-- **Bateman Equation**: Provides the analytical solution for the number of nuclei in a decay chain over time.
+- **Bateman Equation**: An analytical expression that describes the time-dependent behavior of isotopes in a decay chain, allowing calculation of the number of nuclei present at any given time.

 ---